fuwajs/fuwa.js/README.md

 -   [Creating a Bot Application](https://discordjs.guide/preparations/setting-up-a-bot-application.html)
 -   [Adding your bot to a server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links)

-## 📁 - Create a new NodeJS project
+## 📁 - Create a new Nodejs project

 Run this in your Powershell, command prompt, terminal, console or whatever you call it: